John Campea: Filmmaking

 In 2008, Campea released his first documentary film, Prince of Peace: God of War, that examined the stark contrasts between the pro-war and pro-pacifism movements within the Christian church.
 It played at several film festivals in North America and received favorable reviews.
 He completed filming his first feature film, The Anniversary, in 2009.
 Campea now runs his own production company, Carson Drive Media (named after his childhood street in Hamilton, Ontario), and released his second documentary in November 2020, titled Movie Trailers: A Love Story.

 Comic-Con Masters of the Web

-In 2011, Campea took over the annual "Masters of the Web" panel at the San Diego Comic-Con.
+In 2011, Campea took over the annual "Masters of the Web" panel at San Diego Comic-Con.
 The panel serves as a discussion on the film industry and the world of film blogging and journalism online.
 Each year Campea hosts the panel with major online film personalities.
 The panel has also had several special celebrity guests over the years including Stan Lee, Edgar Wright, Karl Urban, Roberto Orci and others.